 I kept my commitment to my gratitude practices for the month.
 My picture board was my favorite since it was the most in-my-face of the three, I loved looking over my happy pictures.
 In fact, I continue getting pictures printed and out where I can see them because it still makes me happy.

 Did This Gratitude Thing Work???

-So when July 1 rolled around, I realized that quite a few things were going really well in my life.
+So when the new month rolled around, I realized that quite a few things were going really well in my life.

 Like I said earlier, the results are subtle.
 Yet, I couldn’t deny that some really cool things were happening.
-May had been a rough month!
+The month before had been a rough month!
 I had started June feeling kind of hopeless and quite down.
 At the end of June, I was hopeful, creative, and productive.
 New relationships were forming.
 Projects were moving along.
 I had exceeded my goals for June.
 The final cool thing was that I had so much clarity and peace.